 COMPASSION | COMMUNITY | CREATIVITY | LEARNING

-200 hours with Julien Gagnon, Jeanne Mudie + guest teachers (Cindy Lafontaine, Sonia Osorio, Tony Eng, Michael Bridge-Dickson & Terri McCollum)
+200 hours with Jeanne Mudie, Cindy Lafontaine, Sonia Osorio, Tony Eng, Michael Bridge-Dickson & Terri McCollum

 PRESENTATION OVERVIEW :

 This training aims to consolidate a solid personal practice and develop the basics of strategic and effective teaching through a biomechanical approach while favoring a global vision of the movement.
 The training also offers reflections on philosophy, meditation, and ethics that nourish our vision of yoga.
 It is in-depth teaching of yoga postures, philosophy, and pedagogy, and is particularly interested in how this practice is rooted in our contemporary world and adapted to the students of aspiring teachers.
 Participatory pedagogy will emphasize the integration of subject matter through personal experience, practice, application to specific situations, and teaching.
 Specialized speakers will be invited to share their knowledge by giving us an open window on the latest research and current approaches in the professional world.
-The 200-hour training is certified by the Yoga Alliance and accredited by Human Resources and Skills Development Canada (tax receipts available).
-However, it is possible to register for each module separately.
+The 200-hour training is certified by the Yoga Alliance and accredited by Employment and Social Development Canada and Revenue Quebec (tax receipts available).
+It is possible to register for each module separately.

 Language requirements: The training will be offered in both French and English.
 Basic bilingualism is recommended.